 Ceratocystis huliohia, the less virulent of the two fungal pathogens causing Rapid ʻŌhiʻa Death, was detected on the Island of Kauaʻi in May 2018.
-In December 2018, Ceratocystis lukuohia was confirmed and is still only found in a limited area.
+In December 2018, Ceratocystis lukuohia was confirmed.